AdaCore/learn/content/courses/intro-to-embedded-sys-prog/chapters/interacting_with_devices.rst

 Everything else in the declaration remains unchanged.

-Note that :ada:`Full_Access_Only` can only be applied to :ada:`Volatile` types or objects. :ada`Atomic` types are automatically :ada:`Volatile` too, so either one is allowed.
+Note that :ada:`Full_Access_Only` can only be applied to :ada:`Volatile` types or objects. :ada:`Atomic` types are automatically :ada:`Volatile` too, so either one is allowed.
 You'd need one of those aspects anyway because :ada:`Full_Access_Only` just specifies the accessing instruction requirements for the generated code when accessing components.